RickSugden/the-ripe-banana/content/post/thinking-fast-and-slow.md

 +++
 ### Thinking Fast and Slow

 For my first real book selection, I have chosen a book that I think is a new fundamental part of my thinking that will come up again and again in future analyses: Daniel Kahneman's "Thinking Fast and Slow".
 In this post I will discuss some of the ideas I found most interesting and how I plan on applying them to my life.
-If you have not read it, I recommend every thinking person skim section one and carefully read the remaining four.
+If you have not read it, I recommend to every thinking person: skim section one and carefully read the remaining four.
 For a brief sales pitch, see my Goodreads review: [https://www.goodreads.com/review/show/3422865381](https://www.goodreads.com/review/show/3422865381 "Goodreads_thinking_fast_and_slow")

 ### **Notes**